iTrooz/output-breakpoint/README.md

 # Output Breakpoint

-This python script is a module for GDB that will trigger a breakpoint when a certain text is sent to stdout.
+This python script is a module for GDB that will trigger a breakpoint when a certain text is sent to stdout or stderr.
 Then, you can run a backtrace (`bt` gdb command) to get the line of code that produced this text, or do anything else with the shell.

 ## Usage